Opening Date: 13 June 2016

 The declaration section of the application must be authorised as follows:

 - by a member of the executive/committee as deemed under the Articles of Association for not-for profit organisations, or

 - by the General Manager or delegated officer of the council submitting the application.

-This will require the applicant to certify that the application is truthful and to agree that the NSW Department of Premier and Cabinet may disclose information contained in the application to other government agencies, local government authorities, reviewers and staff assisting with the administration or promotion of State Government grant schemes.
+This will require the applicant to certify that the application is truthful and to agree that the NSW Department of Premier and Cabinet (or its delegated agents) may disclose information contained in the application to other government agencies, local government authorities, reviewers and staff assisting with the administration or promotion of State Government grant schemes.

 For assistance in applying for Community Building Partnership funding, please contact us on our toll free number 13 77 88 or email CBP2016@facs.nsw.gov.au